sg893052/sonic-buildimage/EVPN/LVTEP/evpn_vxlan_pip_hld.md

 ## 9.3 Scale Test Cases

-1. Learn 40K mac addresses distributed across orphan and multihomed interfaces and check corresponding Type-2 routes are advertised correctly.
-Perform mclag member add/del which will causing group change.
+1. Learn 40K MAC addresses distributed across orphan and multihomed interfaces and check corresponding Type-2 routes are advertised correctly.
+Perform mclag member add/del which will cause group change.
 2. Advertise 25K Type-5 prefixes from both of the mclag peers and check routes are forming overlay ECMP on remote leaf nodes.